 values configured with

-that usually seven rotated journal files are kept as history.
-If the journal compact mode is enabled
+to 128M, so that usually seven rotated journal files are kept as history.
+If the journal compact

 Specify values in bytes or use K, M, G, T, P, E as units for the specified sizes (equal to 1024, 1024², … bytes).
 Note that size limits are enforced synchronously when journal files are extended, and no explicit rotation step triggered by time is needed.

 individual journal files to keep at most.
 Note that only